 My Thai recipes are some of my most popular recipes on my site and I knew it was time for an authentic-tasting chicken pad Thai recipe that’s easy, ready quicker than you can call for takeout, and leaves you going back for more.

 This homemade pad Thai recipe feeds a crowd, so invite your friends over or get ready to enjoy delectable leftovers.

-All the pad Thai ingredients are readily available in the Asian or ethnic section of most major supermarkets.
+All the chicken pad Thai ingredients are readily available in the Asian or ethnic section of most major supermarkets.
 Or there’s always Amazon.